jina-ai/executors/jinahub/indexers/searcher/compound/FaissPostgresIndexer/README.md

-# FaissPostgresSearcher
+# FaissPostgresIndexer

-**FaissPostgresSearcher** is a compound Searcher Executor for Jina, made up of [FaissSearcher](https://hub.jina.ai/executor/gilkzt3f) for performing similarity search on the embeddings, and of [PostgreSQLStorage](https://hub.jina.ai/executor/d45rawx6) for retrieving the metadata of the Documents.
+**FaissPostgresIndexer** is a compound Executor for Jina, made up of [FaissSearcher](https://hub.jina.ai/executor/gilkzt3f) for performing similarity search on the embeddings, and of [PostgreSQLStorage](https://hub.jina.ai/executor/d45rawx6) for retrieving the metadata of the Documents.

 Additionally, you will need a running PostgreSQL database.
 This can be a local instance, a Docker image, or a virtual machine in the cloud.
 Make sure you have the credentials and connection parameters.